werayuthgswu/expressjs-webserver/README.md

 5. Install dependencies (libraries) <br>
         $ npm install -dev body-parser ejs express
 5. In package.json, you should see dependencies (libraries) section with the libraries we install <br>
-6. In package.json, Add new line in the scripts section to look like below
+6. In package.json, Add one new line into the scripts section to look like below (don't forget the ',')
    <pre>
      "scripts": {
         "test": "echo \"Error: no test specified\" && exit 1", "start" : "node app.js"
      },
    </pre><br>
-7. Copy contents from the project on github to yours. **Don't** overwrite existing files
+7. Copy contents from the project on github to yours. **Don't** overwrite existing files (Don't copy package.json and package-lock.json)
 8. Run nodejs application from the command prompt <br>
         $ npm start  (or you can run $ node app.js)
 9. Open browser http://localhost:3000